 Now that you’ve corrected the lines, you’re ready to look at colours!

-When looking at colour correction, you’ll want to look at the overall colour and then look for any spots that need fixing.
-For overall colour correction, you can use the white balance sliders at the top of the right column in the Develop module until the colours look just right.
+When looking at color correction, you’ll want to look at the overall color and then look for any spots that need fixing.
+For overall color correction, you can use the white balance sliders at the top of the right column in the Develop module until the colors look just right.

-Otherwise, you can also use the eye dropper in that same section to select a middle grey that Lightroom will use to auto-adjust the colour.
-Often, it’s time saving to use the eye dropper to select a middle grey and then tweak the colour on the sliders a bit from there.
+Otherwise, you can also use the eye dropper in that same section to select a middle grey that Lightroom will use to auto-adjust the color.
+Often, it’s time saving to use the eye dropper to select a middle grey and then tweak the color on the sliders a bit from there.